tailcallhq/tailcallhq.github.io/docs/guides/update-request.md

     // Implement request modifications here
   }
-  // Additional processing can be done here return event; // Ensure the modified event is returned }
+  // Additional processing can be done here return event // Ensure the modified event is returned }
 ```